 For the sake of simplicity, we won’t go into the specifics of geometry here – it’s another complex area of mountain bike tech.

-However, you can check out our ultimate guide to mountain bike geometry if you want to learn more.
+However, you can check out our ultimate guide to bike geometry if you want to learn more.

 How to choose a mountain bike by price

-Complete bikes can be roughly divided into seven price brackets, from under £500 to more than £5,000, although it’s possible to spend a lot more.
+Complete bikes can be divided roughly into seven price brackets, from under £500 to more than £5,000, although it’s possible to spend a lot more.

 Here’s what you can expect to find in each of these price brackets.